ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

    * One private portable subnet for HCX interconnects.
 This subnet is used when the **Private network** option is selected for **HCX connection type**.
    * One public portable subnet for HCX interconnects, if the **Public network** option is selected for **HCX connection type**.
 On NSX-V, this subnet is also used for activation and maintenance with VMware.

-   The IP addresses in the subnets that are ordered for HCX are intended to be managed by the VMware on {{site.data.keyword.cloud_notm}} automation.
-These IP addresses cannot be assigned to VMware resources, such as VMs and NSX Edges, that are created by you.
+   The IP addresses in the subnets that are ordered for HCX are intended to be managed by the VMware Solutions automation.
+These IP addresses cannot be assigned to VMware resources (such as VMs and NSX Edges) that are created by you.
 If you need more IP addresses for your VMware artifacts, you must order your own subnets from {{site.data.keyword.cloud_notm}}.
    {: important}

 2. If **Private Network** was selected for **HCX Network Connection**, a port group that is named **SDDC-DPortGroup-HCX-Private** is created on the private Distributed Virtual Switch (DVS).